 Cacti should be watered less often in Winter, during dormancy in comparison with active growth in the Spring and Summer when there is a higher demand for water.

-Usually the bottom of the cactus turns brown or yellow with a soft mushy texture which can spread upwards and causes the cactus to die back.
+Usually, the bottom of the cactus turns brown or yellow with a soft mushy texture which can spread upwards and cause the cactus to die back.

 How to Save a Cactus Dying at The Base